m13v/AI_button/README.md

 # AI_button

-This project is something I've been missing quite a lot.
-How do I engage user with AI chat with less friction?

-So, I integrated LLM calls to auto-generate follow-up questions based on the latest conversation, displayed as clickable buttons.
+Welcome to AI_button! 🎉 This project is all about making AI chat super engaging with minimal friction.
+We've integrated LLM calls to auto-generate follow-up questions based on the latest conversation, displayed as clickable buttons.
+Dive in and see how easy it is to keep the conversation going! 🚀

 ![Demo](./app/demo.gif)